json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 ## Adding requirements to the spec

 At the time, I hadn't contributed anything major to the spec, but I'd been pretty involved in making direction-type decisions, so I thought I'd take a crack at authorship.
-That's not to say that I hadn't contributed _any_ text to the spec; just not anything significant.
+That's not to say that I hadn't contributed _any_ text to the spec; just not anything as significant as an entire section.

-So I spent a couple weeks writing up a new section on output.
+So I spent a couple weeks writing up the new requirements for output based on the lengthy github issues that results from weeks (months?) of discussion.

 Man, I thought I had everything!
 I defined the properties, the overall structure, validation examples, and I wrote it all in that wonderful spec-ese that we all love.